 Want to take advantage of the small business tax break?
-Here’s a step by step guide on how to balance transfer your next business loan.
+Here’s a step-by-step guide to balance transferring your next business loan.

 While some small businesses may be interested in taking advantage of this new legislation, the potential debt from making these purchases may be deterring them from doing so.
-If you’re a small business owner in this position, another option is to manage your debts with a balance transfer to a credit card or loan.
-This strategy allows you to pay off your purchases over time, take advantage of the tax break and can also free up your cash flow for other business needs.
+Unfortunately time is already running out on the tax benefits available, so if you’re a small business owner in this position, debt management options to consider might be to manage your debts with a balance transfer to a credit card or loan.
+This strategy allows you to pay off your purchases over time, while taking advantage of the currently available tax breaks.

 Comparing Credit Cards for Businesses